 SAVE your self-ie. A Brooklyn-based activist’s campaign against gentrification has inspired people across the world to post pictures of themselves in their changing neighborhoods.

-The House of Lords Communications Committee has been hearing oral evidence in its inquiry into social media offences.
+The House of Lords Communications Committee has been hearing oral evidence in its inquiry into social media offenses.

 Just days before the Oscars, Queens was home to its own awards ceremony.
 Top young professionals from around the borough shined at The Queens Courier’s 2014 Rising Stars Awards & Networking Event.